mrlegowatch/GarageStorageSwift/Documentation/WorkingWithObjectiveC.md

     return mapping
 }
 ```
-Once you have set the properties to map, you should set the identifying attribute, if it is a top-level object (See note about *Identifying Attributes* below).
+Once you have set the properties to map, you should set the `identifyingAttribute`, if it is a top-level object (See note about *Identifying Attributes* in [Getting Started](GettingStarted.md)).
 This property represents a unique identifier for your object, and it must be a String.
 For example, in the `objectMapping` method, add this before the return statement:

 ```swift
     mapping.identifyingAttribute = "ssn"